SunCare : THE FACTS

 An SPF 50 protects against 98% of sunlight reaching the skin!

-**It must be stressed that this applies to correct product application.
+**It must be stressed that this applies to following the correct product application guidelines.

 * To achieve a 100% protection (I e a Sun Block) is almost impossible and is often unrealistically advertised.
 Therefore, at this moment in time, an SPF 50 is considered the peak of sun care science.